Living Water International: Providing access to clean drinking water in Africa

 Living Water International

 Countries: Ghana and Kenya

-Challenge: In many parts of Sub-Saharan Africa, drinking water is so scarce that people must spend hours each day walking to collect it, transport it back to their communities and boil it so that it’s safe to drink.
-This lack of available water not only limits economic activity, but it also affects the quality of health and life, often threatening the very lives of those who drink it.
+Challenge: In many parts of Sub-Saharan Africa, drinking water is so scarce that people must spend hours each day walking to collect it, transporting it back to their communities and boiling it so that it’s safe to drink.
+This lack of available water not only limits economic activity, but also affects the quality of health and life, often threatening the very lives of those who drink it.

 “In the communities where we work, women walk up to 10 kilometers or more to collect water.
 The water sources they use are not safe, often teeming with bacteria, worms, and animal feces,” explains Malcolm Morris, Living Water Chairman Emeritus.
 “A five gallon bucket of water can weigh 40 pounds and carrying it is a struggle.
 I’ve seen everything from women suffering miscarriages to their spines compressed because of the heavy load.
 Collecting water can be an all-day process, for once the water is carried home, there is even more work involved to make the water safe to drink.”

 Solution: Living Water International is a faith-based nonprofit in Houston that was formed in 1990 to help expand access to drinking water around the world so that those in remote communities can establish safe and secure sources of water.
 In 1994, Living Water helped organize an operation in Kenya, followed by efforts in Ghana in 1998.
 Living Water received second-hand drilling equipment from an oil company, but when that equipment wore out it sought to purchase new drilling technology.
 Between 2001 and 2006, OPIC provided three loans totaling $900,000 to Living Water to help them purchase new drilling rigs to more efficiently access water.